cytronicoder/doom-coding/README.md

 2. A Smartphone

 # Overview
-Use Tailscale, Termius, Claude Code, and laptop to continue building anywhere you have Internet connection.
+Use Tailscale, Termius, Claude Code, and a computer running 24/7 to continue building anywhere you have Internet connection.

 # Getting Started